Wetting Agents – Are You Buying Trouble?

 Worse can happen.
 Sometimes these saprophytic fungi can change from being passive digesters of wood into active pathogens of live trees, shrubs and palms.
 This occurs when the plants have been weakened by anaerobic, water-repellent soil.
 Deep watering in this situation can help anaerobic bacteria make soil even less hospitable to plants.

 Desperate, and significantly out of pocket, they asked for my advice.
-When I arrived I found half a hectare of malodorous, fungus-filled land, a paradise for anaerobic bacteria.
+When I arrived I found half a hectare of malodorous, fungus-filled land, a paradise for anaerobic bacteria and other pathogens.

 Should I use wetting agents?